-Vintage superman toys, action figures and dolls were made by for example Kenner, Remco and Mego.
+Superman toys, action figures, sets and dolls were made by for example by Kenner, Remco and Mego.
 Hot Toys still makes Superman toys and figures.
 Kenner developed lines centered on Superman and other DC Comics characters.
 Most of these lines incorporated multi-colored costumes, weapons and features which were not based directly on any existing storylines, although the character names and likenesses were typically drawn from the source material.

-What made these lines so successful was that the figures were modeled almost exactly from the style guide of the company.
-Also, each figure performed some "action."
+What made these lines so successful was that the figures were modelled almost exactly from the style guide of the company.
+Also, each doll performed some "action."
 If Superman's legs are squeezed for example, he would throw a punch.

 The first Superman character created by Jerry Siegel and Joe Shuster was not a hero, but rather a villain.
 Their short story "The Reign of the Superman" concerned a bald-headed villain, bent on dominating the world.
 The story did not sell, forcing the two to put their character on the right side of the law.